soraghallaigh/FH-Training-App-Sencha/README.md

-# FeedHenry Sencha Tutorial - v5
+# FeedHenry Sencha Tutorial - Part 5

 ## Overview

+'git checkout v4' to get the starting code for this tutorial.

 In this tutorial we will adding a new view for credit card validation.
 This will demonstrate the use of input fields and web requests using $fh.web().